dingmaotu/mql4-lib/README.md

 ## Introduction

-MQL4 programming language provided by MetaQuotes is a very limited version of C++, and its standard library is a clone of the (ugly) MFC, both of which I am very uncomfortable with.
+MQL4/5 programming language provided by MetaQuotes is a very limited version of C++, and its standard library is a clone of the (ugly) MFC, both of which I am very uncomfortable with.
 Most MQL4 programs have not adapted to the MQL5 (Object Oriented) style yet, let alone reuable and elegant component based design and programming.

-mql4-lib is a simple library that tries to make MQL4 programming pleasant with a more object oriented approach and a coding style like Java, and encourages writing reusable components.
-This library has the ambition to become the de facto Foundation Library for MQL4.
+mql4-lib is a simple library that tries to make MQL programming pleasant with a more object oriented approach and a coding style like Java, and encourages writing reusable components.
+This library has the ambition to become the de facto Foundation Library for MQL.

+Though the library was targeting MQL4, most of its components is compatible with MQL5.
+Except for trading related classes, you can use the library on MetaTrader5.
+It is intended to remove this restriction and make the library a truly cross version library for both MT4 and MT5 (and x86/x64).
+Maybe the library will change its name to mql-lib in the future.

 ## Installation

-Just copy the library to your MQL4 Data Folder's `Include` directory, with the root directory name of your choice, for example:
+Just copy the library to your MetaTrader Data Folder's `Include` directory, with the root directory name of your choice, for example:

-`<MQL4Data>\Include\MQL4\<mql4-lib content>`.
+1. For MT4: `<MetaTrader Data>\MQL4\Include\Mql\<mql4-lib content>`.
+2. For MT5: `<MetaTrader Data>\MQL5\Include\Mql\<mql4-lib content>`.

+  Note that the recommended root directory name is `Mql` (Pascal Case) now.
+  Previously it is `MQL4`, which is more MT4 specific.
+In fact, most of the library is also usable on MT5, so I started the process to make this library compatible with both.
+All examples will also use this root name.

-It is recommened that you use the lastest version MetaTrader4, as many features are not available in older versions.
+It is recommened that you use the lastest version MetaTrader4/5, as many features are not available in older versions.

 ## Usage

 The library is in its early stage.
 However, most components are pretty stable and can be used in production.
 Here are the main components:

-1. `Lang` directory contains modules that enhance the MQL4 language
+1. `Lang` directory contains modules that enhance the MQL language
 2. `Collection` directory contains useful collection types
 3. `Format` directory contains serialization formats implementations
 4. `Charts` directory contains several chart types and common chart tools